 We always try our best but sometimes we still get it wrong.
 When this happens, your feedback helps us to put things right and learn from our mistakes.
 We have a clear procedure for handling complaints because it is important to us that all complaints are treated seriously and resolved promptly.

 It is always best if you can let us know straight away as most complaints can be sorted out for you quickly by a member of staff.
-If you wish to make a complaint please read our 'Making a complaint' leaflet, it explains what you can expect.
+However, if we have been unable to do this for you and you wish to make a complaint please read our 'Making a complaint' leaflet, it explains what you can expect.

-It might be that you still feel we have not fully resolved your complaint after receiving both first and second level responses within our complaints procedure.
-If this is the case then you can ask the Waterways Ombudsman, within 12 months of receiving our second level response, to consider your complaint.
+It might be that you still feel we have not fully resolved your complaint after receiving both our initial complaint response and our review.
+If this is the case then you can ask the Waterways Ombudsman, within 12 months of receiving our review of your complaint, to consider your complaint.
 Contact details can be found on the Waterways Ombudsman's website.

-It is important to note that the Waterways Ombudsman will normally only investigate complaints which have first exhausted the Canal & River Trust complaint process.
+It is important to note that the Waterways Ombudsman will normally only investigate complaints which have first exhausted the Trust's complaint process.

 We believe that individuals have a right to be heard, understood and respected.
 We work hard to be open and accessible to everyone.
 Occasionally, the behaviour or actions of individuals using our service makes it very difficult for us to deal with their contact.
 In a small number of cases the actions of individuals become unacceptable because they involve abuse of our staff or our processes.
 We also consider the impact of the behaviour on our ability to do our work and provide a service to others.

 Actions that result in unreasonable demands on, or unreasonable behaviour towards, our staff are considered unacceptable.
 The threat or use of physical violence, verbal abuse or harassment towards our staff is likely to result in immediate termination of all direct contact with the individual.
 We may also report incidents to the police if physical violence is used or threatened.